Nickelodeon (Philippines)

-Nickelodeon is a Philippine pay television channel that was launched on April 1, 2011, as a localised variant of American channel Nickelodeon, with programming aimed at children and teenagers.
+Nickelodeon is a Philippine pay television channel that was launched on April 1, 2011, as a localized variant of American channel Nickelodeon, with programming aimed at children and teenagers.
 It is owned by Paramount Networks EMEAA in partnership with All Youth Channels.
 Upon its launch, it replaced the Southeast Asian feed of Nickelodeon in the Philippines, which used to be distributed in the country since its launch in 1998.

 On October 11, 2006, Viacom's then subsidiary MTV Networks Asia Pacific set up a new unit to manage Nickelodeon's southeast Asia operations.
 On April 1, 2011, MTV Networks launched a dedicated Filipino Nickelodeon channel.

 History

 Background

-An hour-long Nickelodeon television program premiered on People's Television Network in the Philippines on April 10, 1989; it featured the segment Mr. Wizard's World, among others.
+An hour-long Nickelodeon television program premiered on People's Television Network (PTV) in the Philippines on April 10, 1989; it featured the segment Mr. Wizard's World, among others.
+Nickelodeon was then part of PTV's block from 1989 to 1992.

 1998–2011: As part of Nickelodeon Southeast Asia

 In October 1998, Nickelodeon decided to reach the popular channel to the Philippines, Japan and Russia as an attempt to bring the popular channel to Asia.
-One of their shorts were Right Here, Right Now (based on the 1993 Nick USA shorts) and their ID's were by FRONT.
+One of their shorts were Right Here, Right Now (based on the 1993 Nick USA shorts) and their IDs were by FRONT.
 In 2003, it became a part of Nicksplat (Nickelodeon's headquarters in Asia).

 On October 11, 2006, Viacom's subsidiary MTV Networks Asia Pacific set up a new unit to manage Nickelodeon (Southeast Asia) TV based in Singapore.
 Nickelodeon was launched in Singapore and expanded its services in Southeast Asia, South Asia, and Polynesia.
 Nickelodeon Philippines, Nickelodeon Pakistan, and Nickelodeon India started working independently.
 They started their new website in 2003.

 On March 15, 2010, Nickelodeon revamped their logo same as the United States and worldwide and started broadcasting newer Nickelodeon shows from the United States that represents the new Nickelodeon logo and airs latest episodes of current Nick shows.